tgdwyer/tgdwyer.github.io/_chapters/typescript1.md

 The TypeScript compiler underlines `y,x` and says:
 > Error: Argument of type 'V' is not assignable to parameter of type 'U'.
 'U' could be instantiated with an arbitrary type which could be unrelated to 'V'.

 So it’s complaining that our use of a `y:V` into a parameter that should be a `U` and vice-versa for `x`.
-We flip them back and we are good again... but TypeScript helps us make sure we use the function consistently too:
+We flip them back and we are good again… but TypeScript helps us make sure we use the function consistently too:

 ```typescript
 function curry<U,V,W>(f:(x:U,y:V)=>W): (x:U)=>(y:V)=>W {